Sursock family: Overview

-The Sursocks were one of Beirut's aristocratic Christian families that moved freely in Ottoman, Egyptian and European high societies.
-The Sursocks were an integral part of an international bourgeoisie centered in Alexandria, Beirut, Cairo, Constantinople, Paris and Rome.
-They were one of the "Seven Families" in Beirut's aristocratic nobility.
+The Sursocks were one of Beirut's aristocratic Christian families that moved in Ottoman, Egyptian and European high societies.
+The Sursocks were part of an international bourgeoisie centered in Alexandria, Beirut, Cairo, Constantinople, Paris and Rome, and one of the "Seven Families" in Beirut's aristocratic nobility.
 Their wealth and sophistication are also reflected in their residences, equal in elegance to any Italian palazzo, which remained largely unscathed despite fifteen years of mortar fire and violence during the Lebanese Civil War.

 In the 17th century, members of the Sursock family served as tax collectors and held other key positions on behalf of the Ottoman Empire.
 As a result, they benefitted greatly from the 1858 Ottoman land reforms, during which they acquired large tracts of fertile land in Palestine and Syria, in addition to extensive holdings from Egypt to Beirut.

-The means by which this Greek-Orthodox Ottoman family came into possession of such particularly palatial real estate were multiple.
+The means by which they came into possession of such real estate were multiple.
 As a long line of land owners and tax collectors, the Sursocks were able to leverage their finances and capital using their connections to American, Russian, German and French consuls over the decades to establish extensive economic and political connections.

 The family developed wide social ties and was close to key Ottoman and European figures, frequently playing host to a wide range of royals and diplomats, including King Abdul Aziz of Saudi Arabia, German Emperor William I, Turkish Sultan Abdul Hamid II and Emperor Franz Joseph of Austria, amongst other monarchs.

-The Sursocks built their fortune through their successful manufacturing and transportation empire, which extended from Turkey to Egypt and ultimately to the United Kingdom.
+The Sursocks built their fortune through their manufacturing and transportation empire, which extended from Turkey to Egypt and the United Kingdom.

-Dimitri Sursock was the founder of "Sursock and Brothers," a prominent firm in nineteenth century Beirut which acted as an agent for Lascaridi and Company in the 1850s and 1860s and shipped grain to London, Cyprus and throughout Europe.
-The firm and its assets were subsequently taken over by his sons after his death: Nicolas, Moussa, Loutfallah, Khalil, Ibrahim and Joseph.
+Dimitri Sursock was the founder of Sursock and Brothers, a prominent firm in nineteenth-century Beirut which acted as an agent for Lascaridi and Company in the 1850s and 1860s and shipped grain to London, Cyprus and throughout Europe.
+The firm and its assets were taken over by his sons after his death: Nicolas, Moussa, Loutfallah, Khalil, Ibrahim and Joseph.